CUSSata Cake (Italian-inspired cake with Strawberries and Ricotta cream)

 - Increase the mixing speed slowly, to high speed, as the cream starts to firm up

-- Beat for 60-90 seconds or until you see stiff peaks
+- Beat for 60-90 seconds or until you see stiff peaks form

-- Add ½ of the washed and thinly sliced Strawberries to the top of the Ricotta Mix
+- Add ½ of the washed ,dried, and thinly sliced Strawberries to the top of the Ricotta Mix

 - Cover with the remaining Ricotta Mix